 Indirect Use of Insurance for Wealth Replacement

-In recent years, probably the greatest increase in using life insurance in philanthropic plans has been to replace for heirs of an estate a value being given, by one means or another, to a charitable organization like the Sedalia School District Foundation.
+In recent years, probably the greatest increase in using life insurance in philanthropic plans has been to replace for heirs of an estate value being given, by one means or another, to a charitable organization like the Sedalia School District Foundation.

 A significant outright charitable gift might reduce the projected value of inheritance for family members.
 However, depending on the age, health and marginal income tax rate of the donor(s), income tax savings from use of the charitable deduction can be enough to purchase life insurance, whose death benefits equal the value of the gift.